dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/account-viewers/code-summary/_index.md

 ![Code Summary](CodeSummary.png)

-The Code Summary is the last pane to be reviewed prior to chart submission.This screen shows a summary of activity on the account and provides activity buttons to **Claim Ownership**, **Show History**, and **Print Abstract** *(if a printer is configured)*.
+The Code Summary is the last pane to be reviewed prior to chart submission.
+This screen shows a summary of activity on the account and provides activity buttons to **Claim Ownership**, **Show History**, and **Print Summary** *(if a printer is configured)*.
 This viewer also provides information on Current Owner, First Coder, Last Saver, and Last Submitter.
 Users can expand the width of the Code Summary pane by clicking on the arrow in the top right of the pane.

 ![Code Summary Viewer](CodeSummaryPane.png)

 ### Show History

 The {{%button%}}Show History{{%/button%}} button provides a timeline view of activity on the account along with an audit trail of account activity from point of admission to the current date.
-It includes a visual timeline and below the timeline you will see an audit trail of account activity.
+It includes a visual timeline and below the timeline there will be an audit trail of account activity.

 ![Show History View](ShowHistory.png)

-Upon opening show history, users will see the entire history from a birds-eye view.
+Upon opening Show History, users will see the entire history from a birds-eye view.
 The user has the option of using the Zoom In and Zoom Out buttons to expand or collapse the timeline.
 The Zoom Fit will bring the visual timeline back to its original collapsed grid.
 Hover over any of the event boxes and the contents will be displayed.

-The legend can be found by clicking Show Legend to let the user know what the colors represent, without having to hover over them.
-When clicked it will open the Legend and the button name will change to Hide Legend.
+The legend can be found by clicking {{%button%}}Show Legend{{%/button%}} button to let the user know what the colors represent without having to hover over them.
+When clicked, it will open the Legend and the button name will change to "Hide Legend".
 Click again to close.

 Click on an entry by date to view the changes that were made to the account on the date and time indicated.